 After a few moments, you should be connected.
 You can now launch the Netflix app and you should find that you have access to the US content.
 If you want to access another country's Netflix, you can always change the server country that you're connected to on your VPN.

 If you still struggle to get Netflix working, try choosing a different US server.
 NordVPN has several servers in different US states.
 It could be that one particular server has been recently blocked and your VPN provider hasn't quite managed to fix it yet, but the company has technology working in the background that should prevent this from happening.

 Using a VPN on a game console or smart TV

 While most of the major VPNs now have apps for smartphones and tablets, as well as PCs and Macs, there are probably still some devices you use that aren't supported, like a game console or smart TV (though some VPNs do support those directly).
 Don't worry though, you can still use a VPN to watch foreign Netflix on them too.

-The easiest way is simply to install your chosen VPN to your home router, which will run all of your internet traffic through the VPN.
+One way is enter the settings for your chosen VPN into your home router, which will run all of your internet traffic through the VPN.
 That means you can appear to browse from the US or another country no matter which device you use - though it also means you can't easily set specific devices to not use the VPN.